Boeing faces growing scrutiny in Ethiopian crash probe

 Lawmakers and safety experts are asking how thoroughly regulators vetted the system and how well pilots around the world were trained for it when their airlines bought new planes.

-Ethiopian Transport Ministry spokesman Muse Yiheyis said on Sunday that data recovered from the black boxes by investigators in Paris demonstrated parallels with the Lion Air crash and had been validated by U.S. experts.
+Ethiopian Transport Ministry spokesman Muse Yiheyis said at the weekend that data recovered from the black boxes by investigators in Paris demonstrated parallels with the Lion Air crash and had been validated by U.S. experts.

+U.S. officials did not corroborate that, but U.S. Federal Aviation Administration (FAA) acting boss Daniel Elwell last week acknowledged that initial inspection of flight data indicated “the flight was very similar”.

 With the prestige of one of the United States’ biggest exporters at stake, Boeing has said the MAX series is safe, though it plans to roll out new software upgrades shortly.

-Boeing has lost billions of dollars of market value since the crash, and halted deliveries of its best-selling model, one intended to be the industry standard but now under a shadow.
+Boeing has halted deliveries of its best-selling model, one intended to be the industry standard but now under a shadow.

 There were more than 300 MAX airplanes in operation at the time of the Ethiopian crash, and nearly 5,000 more on order.